 What Happens When An Excel Worksheet Function Can't Be Used In VBA

 Most Excel worksheet functions are available for use with Visual Basic for Applications.
-However, as explained by John Walkenbach in Excel VBA Programming for Dummies:

 However, there are a few cases where you can't use an Excel worksheet function in VBA because it isn't a method of the WorksheetFunction object.
 In those cases you'll generally find an equivalent within Visual Basic for Applications.